jeremy-oc/webdev-program/courses/4_introduction-to-javascript/2_variables-and-io.md

 You have been alive for approximately 9,125 days!
 ```

-### Key Concepts to Practice:
+### Key Concepts to Practice (Video Integration):
-- Using `const` and `let` appropriately
+- Using `const` and `let` appropriately (video best practices)
-- Converting strings to numbers with `parseInt()`
+- Converting strings to numbers with `parseInt()` (data type handling from video)
-- Template literals for formatted output
+- Template literals for formatted output (modern syntax from video)
-- Basic math operations
+- Basic math operations (number types from video)
 - Getting current year with `new Date().getFullYear()`

+### Video Integration Checklist:
+- [ ] Used proper variable declaration patterns from the tutorial
+- [ ] Applied data type conversion techniques shown in the video
+- [ ] Implemented modern string interpolation methods
+- [ ] Followed coding style and syntax conventions from the tutorial

 ---

 ## Common Variable Mistakes and Solutions

+**🎯 Video Reference:** These common mistakes align with the best practices covered in the Net Ninja tutorial.

 ### 1. Trying to Reassign `const` Variables
 ```javascript